 The Midwest CIO has contributed funding to neighborhood gatherings to mark National Night Out.
 This event is celebrated on the first Tuesday in August and promotes police-community partnerships.
 Our Police Chief Steele and his officers make rounds to greet folks at each of the events.

 Midwest CIO supports the Citizen Emergency Response Team (CERT).
 These volunteers have the training and focus to help neighbors in emergencies, such as power outage, floods and earthquake.
 Each volunteer can set up a command center, offer search and rescue, provide basic first aid and communicate with City and County emergency response centers through HAM radios.
 Out of 108 active CERTs, Midwest has 11 members, 7 of which have their HAM radio license.

 Emergency Supply Kits

 Midwest CIO has contributed grant funds to a community emergency supply kit.
 There is currently one supply hubs located in Midwest.
 They are available to CERTs in the event of an emergency.
-In an emergency, Command Center will be set up at Byrom Elementary School – if school is not in session.
+In an emergency, Command Center will be set up at Tualatin Elementary School – if school is not in session.

 Current Midwest CIO Issues

 SW Boones Ferry Fails to Move Existing Traffic - New Projects Will Make It Worst.
 All traffic coming out of SW 124th will dump onto SW Boones Ferry when the new bridge is built.
 Traffic studies are not taking into account the existing system failure.

 Basalt Creek Traffic Impact Understated